Transport-Environment/atm_and_contrail_avoidance/README.md

 * Intro to gridded CoCiP: https://py.contrails.org/notebooks/CoCiPGrid.html and original publication: https://gmd.copernicus.org/articles/18/253/2025/
 * Hourly coverage not complete - around two days are missing despite repeated API requests
 * Detect connected regions exceeding a **forcing threshold (5 × 10⁸ J m⁻¹)** that are fully contained within a fixed bounding box - lon = (-70.0, 70.0) and lat = (20.0, 90.0)
-* This threshold comes from https://gmd.copernicus.org/articles/18/253/2025/: The grid-based CoCiP defines regions with strongly warming contrails based on the 80th percentile (5×108 J m−1) and the 95th percentile (1.5×109 J m−1) of EFcontrail per flight distance flown, both of which were derived from a 2019 global contrail simulation using the trajectory-based CoCiP (Teoh et al., 2024a).
+* This threshold comes from https://gmd.copernicus.org/articles/18/253/2025/: The grid-based CoCiP defines regions with strongly warming contrails based on the 80th percentile (5×10^8 J/m) and the 95th percentile (1.5×10^9 J/m) of EFcontrail per flight distance flown, both of which were derived from a 2019 global contrail simulation using the trajectory-based CoCiP (Teoh et al., 2024a).
 * Compute per-region statistics: centroid, forcing, flight level, thickness, area, and volume

 **Weaknesses of this analysis:**